alexisfexy/excel-text-file-generator/README.md

 ## Overview of Requirements:
-1. excel file with columns for template names & columns for template contents (@Eddie Ciafardini anything similar to the file you gave me would work)
+1. excel file with columns for template names & columns for template contents
 2. quick mapping of column indexes & any alterations you want to the text (e.g remove prefix, capitalize, etc).
 See below for example.

 ```